w3c/svgwg/master/interact.md

   <dd>The given element does not receive pointer events.</dd>
 </dl>

-<p>For text elements, hit-testing is performed on a character cell basis:</p>
+<p>For text elements, hit-testing is performed on a character cell basis:

 <ul>
   <li>The value <span class="prop-value">visiblePainted</span> means that the